JohnH2448/Anvil-Pro/README.md

 - Single LSU (Wishbone Classic)
 - Store / Load Buffering + Queue
 - 6-Stage Pipeline

-## Overview
-Anvil-Pro is a dual-issue RISC-V RV32I + Zicsr softcore targeting FPGA platforms.
-The core supports M-mode execution, a strict Harvard memory architecture, and a Wishbone Classic data interface for external memory integration.

-The microarchitecture implements a 6-stage pipeline with in-order commit via a reorder buffer, a single load/store unit with buffered memory queueing, and a 256-bit BRAM-backed “Walking Window” instruction prefetch subsystem.
-Instruction memory is implemented using inferred synchronous BRAM, while data memory is accessed through an external Wishbone interface.

-The design is optimized for efficient FPGA fabric utilization, competitive performace, and scalable off-chip data memory capacity.
-The core is provided as synthesizable SystemVerilog and is suitable for FPGA compute, architectural experimentation, simulation, and custom RISC-V system integration.

 ## Frontend
 ### Fetch Methodology